springfall2008/batpred/docs/inverter-setup.md

 - If you are using GivTCP v3 and have an AIO or 3 phase inverter then you will need to manually set [geserial in apps.yaml](apps-yaml.md#geserial) to your inverter serial number
 - If you have a single AIO then control is directly to the AIO.
 Ensure [geserial in apps.yaml](apps-yaml.md#geserial) is correctly picking the AIO and comment out geserial2 lines
 - If you have multiple AIO's then all control of the AIO's is done through the Gateway so [geserial in apps.yaml](apps-yaml.md#geserial) should be set to the Gateway serial number
+- If you have multiple AIO's you might want to consider setting [inverter charge and discharge limits](apps-yaml.md#inverter-control-configurations) unless you want to charge and discharge at the full 12kWh!
 - If you have a 2.6kWh, 5.2kWh or AIO battery then you will need to set [battery_scaling in apps.yaml](apps-yaml.md#battery-size-scaling) as the battery size is incorrectly reported to GivTCP
 - If you have a Gen 2, Gen 3 or AIO then you may need to set [inverter_reserve_max in apps.yaml](apps-yaml.md#inverter-reserve-maximum) to 98.